kdoore/1335GitBook/button_states.md

 Here, we will use global variables to maintain these button states, yet intuitively, it would make sense that the button display state information should only be used within the code to display the button.

-In the code below, we create a very simple program with a rectangle button and an ellipse, who's display color is controlled by interacting with the button.
+In the code below, we create a very simple program with a rectangle button and an ellipse who's display color is controlled by interacting with the button.

 We want the button to display some behavior in response to the user's mouse when the mouse hovers over the button's rectangular area to give the user indication that the button is interactive.
 We will have 2 types of dynamic behavior in this project, the first set of behaviors relate to how the button's displayed rectangle changes color with mouse interaction.
 Second, we also need to have the button-state control the display state of the ellipse, using the global state variable `on` :